HubbleCommand/GTARadio/GTARadio/README.md

 set stationName=18_90S_ROCK
 FOR /R "%PATH_TO_YOUR_FILES%\%stationName%" %i IN (\mono_*.wav) DO COPY "%i" "%PATH_TO_YOUR_FILES%\%stationName%\MONO" FOR /R "%PATH_TO_YOUR_FILES%\%stationName%" %i IN (\id_*.wav) DO COPY "%i" "%PATH_TO_YOUR_FILES%\%stationName%\ID"

-Move the song folders manually (unfortunately) into the SONGS folder.

 In the SONGS folder, execute the following command: set stationName=01_CLASS_ROCK